tansawit/notes-search/README.md

-# ElasticSearch-powered Notes Search App
+# Notes Search

-A website to search through my public notes using ElasticSearch.
+A web app to search through my public notes.
+Built using ElasticSearch, Go, and Docker.
 A work in progress.

 ## Current Progress